alanng10/Feel/Docue/a.md

 Feel word has spell.
 The spell is:
-"F" for Friend Park.
+"F" for Frien Time.
-"e" for effect class.
+"e" for emit desire.
-"e" for effect any.
+"e" for emit recall.
-"l" for live emit.
+"l" for live change.